-The BRCW Group currently own 13 Class 104 1950's diesel railcars and 5 support carriages of equal vintage, which are located at five heritage railways across the UK.
-Around half of the vehicles are under direct custodianship of the group , with the remaining half on long term loan agreements with other railcar groups or heritage railways.
+The BRCW Group currently own 12 Class 104 1950's diesel railcars and one support carriage of equal vintage, which are located at four heritage railways across the UK.
+Two thirds of the vehicles are under direct custodianship of the group , with the remainder on long term loan agreements with other railcar groups or heritage railways.

-The fleet remained fairly stable until 2014 when the vehicles located at the Churnet Valley Railway were disbanded, being moved to the East Lancashire and North Norfolk Railway.
+The fleet remained stable until 2014 when the vehicles located at the Churnet Valley Railway were disbanded, being moved to the East Lancashire Railway (our new headquarters) and North Norfolk Railway.
 We also sold the majority of the support carriages during this period.